B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/chewie_step_by_step.rst

 criteria to select high quality genome assemblies, that are the following:

 - Less than 150 contigs.
-- Genome size between 1,674,000 and 2,512,000 bases (defined according to the species genome size values provided by the NCBI `here <https://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/species_genome_size.txt.gz>`_).
+- Genome size between 1,674,000 and 2,512,000 bases (defined according to the species genome size values provided by the NCBI on 16-12-2022 and available `here <https://ftp.ncbi.nlm.nih.gov/genomes/ASSEMBLY_REPORTS/species_genome_size.txt.gz>`_).
 - Less than 1000 N bases.
 - Less than 5% missing loci from the cgMLST (64 loci).